Background

 2%

-Note: The gross average returns reported above are generated using a simple method to inspect market trends, not the performance of a particular investment.
+Note: The gross average returns are generated using a simple method to inspect market trends, not the performance of a particular investment.
 See Table Notes.

 4.5 Groundwater markets

-• Lower Murrumbidgee Deep Groundwater increased by 11%, from $3,551 per ML to $3,928 per ML (although this can be influenced by the zones of trade activity).
+• Lower Murrumbidgee Deep Groundwater increased by 11%, from $3,928 per ML to $4,062 per ML (although this is an aggregate of three zones).

 Note: NSW Lower Murrumbidgee Deep Groundwater Source Aquifer is an aggregate of the three zones in this aquifer.
 This reflects the way in which trades for these entitlements are recorded on the NSW Water Register.
 See Figure Notes.